NGO Report (for LOI) to the 4th Report of Kenya on the International Covenant on Civil and Political Rights (CCPR)

 • Above January 2020 Thematic Intersex NGO Report (for LOI) by StopIGM.org (INT/CCPR/ICO/KEN/41038) documents recent evidence and testimony from local intersex advocates and expert bodies, namely the Intersex Persons Society of Kenya (IPSK), the Taskforce on Policy, Legal, Institutional and Administrative Reforms regarding the Intersex Persons in Kenya and the Kenya National Commission on Human Rights (KNCHR), demonstrating that not only medical IGM practices remain widespread (p.
 9-10), but particularly infanticide and abandonment of intersex babies (p.
 10-12), too.
 It further documents insufficient Government initiatives failing to effectively address these practices (p.
 14-15), makes the case for an explicit prohibition (p.
 12-13), provides background information on such practices (p.
 8), and contains Suggested Questions (p.
 4).

-• After the Session, in November 2020 CCPR will publish its Concluding Observations with binding recommendations for Kenya – hopefully including yet another strong reprimand for IGM practices, including infanticide and abandonment of intersex children, and the very 1st one to Kenya!
+• After the Session, CCPR will publish its Concluding Observations with binding recommendations for Kenya – hopefully including one on infanticide of intersex children and other forms of IGM practices, and the very 1st UN Treaty Body intersex recommendation to Kenya!